 A recent workshop on “Promoting innovation in the region – potential in the circular economy” emphasized the need for optimized cooperation between companies, universities and public administrations.

 The event, organized in cooperation with the Düsseldorf – Mettmann District Regional Management and the Association for the Promotion of the Wissensregion Düsseldorf, took place at the Haus der Universität in Düsseldorf and marked the start of further dialogues and working groups on regional innovation.
-The discussion, which was attended by around 20 participants from various sectors, focused on regional activities within the framework of EU funding programs for research and innovation, in particular Horizon Europe and its predecessor Horizon 2020.

 Representatives from the project management organization of the German Aerospace Center (DLR) presented detailed evaluations of EU funding approvals, which led to a focused discussion on grants to the region.